touchlab/Kermit/kermit-crashlytics/README.md

 If you don't need to make kermit logging calls from Swift/Objective C code, we recommend not exporting Kermit in the framework exposed to your iOS app.
-To setup Kermit configuration you can make a top level helper method in the `iosMain` source set that you call from Swift code to avoid binary bloat.
+To setup Kermit configuration you can make a top level helper method in the `iosMain` source set that you call from Swift code.
 The same rule of thumb applies to `kermit-crashlytics` and since the added api is only needed for configuration, a Kotlin helper method is almost always the best option.
 Here is a basic example.